 How do you approach healthy baking?

 The most popular and effective method is through ingredient substitutions.
-It’s the art and science of swapping traditional baking staples with alternatives that pack more nutritional punch.
+It’s the art and science of swapping traditional baking staples with healthier alternatives that pack more nutritional punch.

 The trick is to tread with caution and experiment.